Walmart+ Hidden Fees and Extra Costs in 2026

 What is the Walmart+ minimum order fee?

-Walmart says free delivery from store uses a $35 minimum, and if you do not meet it, you may be charged a $6.99 minimum order fee.
-Source
+Walmart says free delivery from store uses a $35 minimum, and if you don’t meet it, you may be charged a $6.99 minimum order fee.

 Does Walmart+ cover Express delivery?

 Not fully.
-Walmart’s fee schedule says the standard delivery fee is waived for members, but the $10 Express fee still applies.
-Source
+Walmart’s fee schedule says the standard delivery fee is waived for members on eligible $35+ orders, but the $10 Express fee still applies.

 Does Walmart+ include InHome?